pluralsight/guides/angularjs-controllers/article.md

 ## Where are we?

 In this series we have covered what AngularJS is and how it implements the MVC pattern.
 In this article we have begun to dive deeper into the components of that MVC architecture with the controller.
 In the next two articles we will go deeper into models and views before finishing up with more advanced topics around filters and directives.

+Author of this tutorial is [Matt Milner](http://blog.pluralsight.com/author/matt-milner).